yonrasgg/TechNomadiX/_posts/2024-07-01-principles-agile-explained.md

 Agile methodologies support flexibility by encouraging **modular designs** and avoiding rigid specifications that hinder future adjustments.
 The mindset is to build products that are resilient to change, making refactoring and enhancement easier.

-- **Sub-point A**: Agile design patterns, such as **microservices**, allow individual components to evolve independently, fostering adaptability.
+- Agile design patterns, such as **microservices**, allow individual components to evolve independently, fostering adaptability.
-- **Sub-point B**: Collaborating with stakeholders throughout development ensures expectations evolve together with the software.
+- Collaborating with stakeholders throughout development ensures expectations evolve together with the software.

 *[Reference: Embracing Change with Agile Methods](https://teamdeck.io/resources/embracing-change-how-an-agile-mindset-can-transform-your-approach-to-work/#:~:text=Understanding%20the%20Agile%20Mindset&text=At%20its%20core%2C%20this%20mindset,new%20information%20or%20challenges%20arise.)*